What is a Government Property Inspector or Investigator?

 - Esri ArcGIS

-How Long Does it Take to Become a Government Property Inspector or Investigator?
+What education is needed to be a Government Property Inspector or Investigator?

 Government Property Inspectors and Investigators Sector